olliw42/mLRS-docu/docs/CRSF.md

 ***Note***: 'x' refers to the serial port of your flight controller used for connecting with the mLRS receiver's serial port.

 The baud rate setting in SERIALx_BAUD is not critical, as mLRS will gracefully work with them all.
-However, depending on the ArduPilot firmware version, parameter download can be optimized somewhat by "tuning" the baudrate.
+However, for ArduPilot version 4.5 or lower, parameter download can be optimized somewhat by "tuning" the baudrate.
 For instance, one can try:
 - 50 Hz and FSK: 115 (= 115200)
 - 31 Hz: 57 (= 57600)
 - 19 Hz: 38 (= 38400)